 To uninstall python package installed by pip type:

 To search python package type:

 pip search packageName

 Congratulations!
 You have successfully installed Pip.
 Thanks for using this tutorial for installing Pip Python on Ubuntu 14.04 system.
-For additional help or useful information, we recommend you to check the official Python web site.
+For additional help or useful information, we recommend you check the official Python website.